 Analytics to measure social engagement

 Companies leverage social media channels in different ways.
-Use cases include reputation management, customer service, and market research.
-Here are five key social media use cases, with the irrelevant feature sets.
+Businesses may be using social platforms for reputation management, customer service, customer advocacy programs, collecting product feedback, and market research.
+Here are five key social media use cases, with the relevant feature sets.

-Social media is a source of a vast amount of information.
+Social media platforms contain a vast amount of information about individuals’ behavior and online activity.
 Conversations happen among your customers and potential customers “in the wild” on these platforms.
 Many companies use a social media monitoring tool for social listening.
 This means tracking brand mentions and competitor activity.

-Social listening helps companies discover more about their target market.
+Social listening helps businesses discover more about their target market.
 It can also help them understand customer expectations and employee sentiment, and provide ideas for product development.

 Features related to social media listening include: